-Once guns are properly tested they will be tagged with an admission band that is the same colour as the one used for the day.
-If the tag falls off or is lost please let one of the staff members know and we will get you a new one.
+Once guns are properly tested they will be tagged with an admission band that is the same colour as the one used for the day, the gun is now safe for game use.
+If the tag falls off or is lost please let one of the staff members know and we will provide a new one.

-HPA (High Pressure Air): 1.34 Joules with any bb up to 0.30g, air-rigs will be tourney locked with zip ties and tagged with an admission band.
+- HPA (High Pressure Air): Maximum of 1.34 Joules with any bb up to 0.30g, air-rigs will be tourney locked with zip ties and tagged with an admission band.

-Gas guns: 1.34 Joules with any bb up to a .30g.
+- Gas guns: Maximum of 1.34 Joules with any bb up to a .30g.
 Gas guns will need to be chronographed with a fully charged gas mag.

 *** Players may be spot checked for chronographed guns at any time for the safety of all participants.